Detroit retirees win seat at table in bankruptcy filing

 Outside of court, Orr on Friday also proposed a new healthcare plan for city workers that would save Detroit $12 million annually by raising deductibles and trimming the number of available plans.

-The next key step in the largest U.S. municipal bankruptcy case to date will be for the judge to set a trial date on whether Detroit is eligible for a Chapter 9 municipal bankruptcy.
+The next step in the largest U.S. municipal bankruptcy will be a trial beginning on October 23 to determine whether Detroit is eligible for a Chapter 9 bankruptcy.
 To remain in bankruptcy court, Detroit must prove it is insolvent and has negotiated in good faith with creditors owed more than $18 billion, or that there are too many creditors to make negotiating feasible.

 Pension funds and unions representing city workers are expected to contest Detroit's eligibility.